 To check the price of Invisalign treatment, you will need to visit an Invisalign provider for a consultation.
 If you don't know where your nearest provider is, you can check here, or complete this quick assessment to see if you're a good candidate.

-However, if you're looking for the cheapest way to straighten your teeth then you should consider Straight My Teeth.
+However, if you're looking for the cheapest way to straighten your teeth and you're comfortable doing things remotely then you should consider Straight My Teeth.
 Their aligners are just £999 – a significant saving on Smile Direct Club – and that includes whitening treatment too.
 Like SDC, they work with dentists and orthodontists to plan and monitor your treatment.

 Smile Direct Club vs. Invisalign